ULIP ( Unit Linked Insurance Plan ): Meaning, Types, and Tax Benefits

 FAQs

-The lock-in period in Unit linked Insurance Plan is 5 years.
+The lock-in period in the Unit Linked Insurance Plan is 5 years.

 If an individual changes their mind then usually there is a free look-in period of 30 days.

-Yes, investors are given the freedom to change from one fund to another at any point in time.
+Yes, investors have the freedom to change from one fund to another at any point in time.

-Yes, if an individual fails to pay the premium within the first 3 years of the policy, insurance cover is immediately discontinued.
-For premiums not paid after 3 years, the surrender value is paid and the contract is terminated.
+Yes, the insurance cover is immediately discontinued if premiums are not paid within the first 3 years of the policy.
+For premiums not paid after 3 years, upon paying surrender value, the contract is terminated.

-Yes, one can surrender their ULIP after paying the surrender charges.
+Yes, the policyholder can surrender their ULIP after paying the surrender charges.

-Yes, a Top-up facility is provided but it depends on the features of the ULIP scheme that you have availed.
+Yes, a Top-up facility is provided depending on the features of the ULIP scheme that the investor has availed.

 Example 1: